FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

  This folder contains a list of X.509 certificates of the Intermediate CAs trusted by this organization.
 Each certificate must be signed by one of the Root CAs in the MSP or by an Intermediate CA -- or a chain of ICAs -- that ultimately lead back to a trusted Root CA. There do not need any Intermediate CA X.509 certificates in this MSP folder -- they are optional.

  Like the Root CA folder, this folder defines the CAs from which certificates must be issued to be considered members of the organization.
 It's slightly less important than the Root CA folder, because it's not the root of trusted membership.

  * **Organizational Units**

- This folder contains a list of organizational units that are considered to be part of the MSP.
-It is is useful to use this folder when you want to restrict membership of principals to be from a part of a particular organization, which will be the case when an organization has a rich structure, [as discussed earlier](#OUMSP).
+ This folder contains a list of organizational units that are considered to be part of the MSP and is particularly useful when you want to restrict membership to only those principals who are part of a particular organization.
+This will be the case when an organization has a rich structure, [as discussed earlier](#OUMSP).
 You can see [how to configure the list of trusted OUs](../ReferenceMaterial/MembershipServicesProvider.md) in the reference material.

  Specifying OUs is optional.
 If no OUs are listed all of the principals that are part of an MSP, as identified by the Root CA and Intermediate CA folders, will be considered members of the organization.